China is watching you.

 The MI5 report described how China’s computer hacking campaign had attacked British defense, energy, communications and manufacturing companies, as well as public relations companies and international law firms.
 The document explicitly warned British executives dealing with China against so-called honey trap methods in which it said the Chinese tried to cultivate personal relationships, “often using lavish hospitality and flattery,” either within China or abroad.

-The other story was one of which I was reminded by an old client of mine.
-Many years ago, I was going to a particular city in a former Communist country and my client and I agreed that, above all else, I should completely avoid meeting with or even talking to “Oleg” [made up name here].
+Many years ago, I was going to a particular city in a former Communist country and my client and I agreed that, above all else, I should completely avoid meeting with or even talking to “Oleg”.
 I had to go to this city, but I was going to be there for only two days.
-I fly in, walk into my hotel lobby and, before I can even check in, two people come up to me and tell me Oleg will be coming by to take me to dinner at 7:00 pm.
+I fly in, walk into my hotel lobby and, before I can even check in, two people come up to me and tell me Oleg will be coming by to take me to dinner at 7:00 p.m.
 I felt I had no choice at that point but to meet with Oleg and I did.
 When I asked Oleg how he knew of my arrival, he said he gets emailed the list of all foreigners as soon as they arrive at the airport.
 Oleg runs a very successful private business.

 Why?
 All telephone calls are recorded.
 I have actually been in the room used by one of these companies as it’s actually not all that difficult to get into.